tamtamz/bigdata2024-buildext/README.md

           └── alabama.json
 ```

-### Pretrained model
+### Initialization parameters

 The model is initialized with the COCO pretrained model.
-Please download the pretrained parameters from [this link](https://download.openmmlab.com/mmdetection/v3.0/rtmdet/rtmdet-ins_x_8xb16-300e_coco/rtmdet-ins_x_8xb16-300e_coco_20221124_111313-33d4595b.pth) and store it in the top of the directory as follows:
+Please download the parameters pretrained with the COCO dataset from [this link](https://download.openmmlab.com/mmdetection/v3.0/rtmdet/rtmdet-ins_x_8xb16-300e_coco/rtmdet-ins_x_8xb16-300e_coco_20221124_111313-33d4595b.pth) and store it in the top of the directory as follows:
 ```
 .
 ├── configs